Mwags24/Brevolium_Notebook/_posts/2020-11-23-Poster_Page..md

 ![Enrichment]({{ site.baseurl }}/images/GO_d2s_BP.png "Enrichment analysis")

 Figure 2.
 Gene Ontology enrichment analysis of the genes controlling biological processes that are under selection.
 The font indicates the level of significance.
-Blue indicates up regulated and red indicates down regulated genes.​
+Blue indicates up regulated and red indicates down regulated genes.​ This is a graph that shows changes in gene enrichment when a deep coral is moved to shallower water.

 [Use this link to see a more detailed description of the methods used to create the Enrichment analysis tree.]({{ site.baseurl }}{% post_url 2020-7-07-GO_Enrichment %})